awsdocs/aws-net-developer-guide/doc_source/net-dg-setup.md

 + \(Required\) Microsoft \.NET Framework 3\.5 or later
 + \(Required\) Microsoft Visual Studio 2010 or later
 + \(Required\) The SDK
 + \(Recommended\) AWS Toolkit for Visual Studio, a plugin that provides a user interface for managing your AWS resources from Visual Studio, and includes the SDK\.
-For more information, see [Using the AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/welcome.html)\.
+For more information, see [AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/welcome.html)\.

 **Note**
 We recommend using Visual Studio Professional 2010 or higher to implement your applications\.